hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Building a Customer Feedback Screen.md

 ### Displaying the Feedback Results

-The results screen will display the feedback we wish to display.
+The results Screen will display the feedback we wish to display.
 The message, level, star rating, and player will be available to see.
-The results screen will also have a button which expands the message into a pop-up screen.
+The results Screen will also have a button which expands the message into a pop-up screen.

 Javascript: